-Section One - Staffing CATEGORY NI Α G N/A TIME GIVEN 1.1 Personal Suitability 1.1.1 All practitioners and support staff have completed a declaration of character form. ٧ 1.1.2 A police record is available for all practitioners and support staff. ٧ 1 Month(s) 1.1.3 All practitioners and support staff have been medically certified to be in good health at employment ٧ 1.1.4 All practitioners and support staff have been medically certified annually to be in good health. ٧ 1.1.5 All volunteers are medically certified to be in good health. ٧ 1.2 Professional Qualifications 1.2.1 The Principal or Head has a Bachelor in Education or Diploma in teaching, certificate in nursing or a degree social work, or other Child Development related field ٧ 1 Year(s) 1.2.2 There is at least one Lead Teacher with a Bachelor's Degree or a Diploma in Teaching ٧ 1.2.3 At least 50% of the person(s) performing Associate Teacher functions are trained and certified at the NCTVET NVQ-J Level III or have equivalent qualifications, while the others are in training. ٧ 1.2.4 At least 50% of the person(s) performing Assistant Teacher II functions are trained and certified at the NCTVET NVQ-J Level II or have equivalent qualifications, while the others are in training. ٧ 1.2.5 At least 50% of the person(s) performing Assistant Teacher I functions are trained and certified at the NCTVET Level NVQ-J I or have equivalent qualifications, while the others are in training ٧ 1.2.6 All cooks are trained and certified at NCTVET Level I in Food and Nutrition for ECD or equivalent qualification. ٧ 1.2.7 All person(s) performing assistant cook(s) functions have received documented training in Food and Nutrition provided by trained personnel. ٧ 1.3 Other Specific Training Requirements 1.3.1 All practitioners have received documented hours of training in paediatric first aid, including rescue breathing and first aid for choking, provided by trained personnel. ٧ 1.3.2 All practitioners have received documented hours of training in the use of universal precautions against blood borne illnesses, provided by trained personnel. √
+Section One - Staffing CATEGORY NI Α G N/A TIME GIVEN 1.1 Personal Suitability 1.1.1 All practitioners and support staff have completed a declaration of character form. ٧ 1.1.2 A police record is available for all practitioners and support staff. ٧ 1 Month(s) 1.1.3 All practitioners and support staff have been medically certified to be in good health at employment ٧ 1 Month(s) 1.1.4 All practitioners and support staff have been medically certified annually to be in good health. ٧ 1 Month(s) 1.1.5 All volunteers are medically certified to be in good health. ٧ 1.2 Professional Qualifications 1 1 1.2.1 The Principal or Head has a Bachelor in Education or Diploma in teaching, certificate in nursing or a degree social work, or other Child Development related field ٧ 1.2.2 There is at least one Lead Teacher with a Bachelor's Degree or a Diploma in Teaching ٧ 1.2.3 At least 50% of the person(s) performing Associate Teacher functions are trained and certified at the NCTVET NVQ-J Level III or have equivalent qualifications, while the others are in training. ٧ 1.2.4 At least 50% of the person(s) performing Assistant Teacher II functions are trained and certified at the NCTVET NVQ-J Level II or have equivalent qualifications, while the others are in training. ٧ 1.2.5 At least 50% of the person(s) performing Assistant Teacher I functions are trained and certified at the NCTVET Level NVQ-J I or have equivalent qualifications, while the others are in training V 1.2.6 All cooks are trained and certified at NCTVET Level I in Food and Nutrition for ECD or equivalent qualification. ٧ 1.2.7 All person(s) performing assistant cook(s) functions have received documented training in Food and Nutrition provided by trained personnel. ٧ 1.3 Other Specific Training Requirements 124 All practitioners have received documented hours of training in paediatric first aid, including rescue breathing and first aid for choking, provided by 1 Voo:/s 1.3.1 trained personnel.
+All practitioners have received documented hours of training in the use of universal precautions against blood borne illnesses, provided by trained personnel.
+V V 1 Year(s) 1 Year(s)